 By William Hill

-Most jockeys would probably tell you that the 30 fences around two circuits of Aintree’s Grand National jumps course are all challenging if the horse they’re riding doesn’t take to the unique spruce-covered obstacles on Merseyside.
+How many fences in the Grand National?
+30 is the answer and most jockeys will probably tell you that the 30 obstacles around two circuits of Aintree’s Grand National jumps course are all challenging if the horse they’re riding doesn’t take to the unique spruce-covered obstacles that are the Grand National fences.

 What about the Grand National jumps that are widely believed to be hardest, though?
-Year in and year out certain obstacles consistently claim victims, so we take a look at the history of three particularly notorious fences.
+Year in and year out certain obstacles consistently claim victims, so we’ve take a look, fence-by fence, at the history of three of the most notorious Grand National fences.

 As the sixth and 22nd obstacle encountered on the way round Aintree, Becher’s Brook looks pretty innocuous when horses take off, but the landing is steep and jockeys must steer their mounts left-handed thereafter.